cpmech/gosl/README.md

 # Gosl &ndash; Go scientific library

-Gosl is a computing library written in go language (golang) to help with the development of software for scientific research.
-The library tries to be as general as possible.
-The use of concurrency for multi-threaded applications and message passing for parallel computations are considered.
-Functions and structures for geometry calculations, random numbers generation and probability distributions, optimisation algorithms, and plotting and visualisation are implemented as well.
+Gosl is a library written in Go (golang) to develop high-performance scientific computing with ease.
+The library tries to be as general and _easy_ as possible.
+Gosl considers the use of both Go concurrency routines and parallel computing using the message passing interface.
+Gosl has several modules (sub-libraries/sub-packages) for a variety of tasks in scientific computing, image analysis, and data post-processing.
+For example, it includes high-performant linear algebra functions (e.g. wrapping MKL/OpenBLAS/LAPACK/SuiteSparse/UMFPACK etc.), fast Fourier transform algorithms (e.g. wrapping FFTW), functions and structures for geometry calculations, random numbers generation and probability distributions, optimisation algorithms, plotting and visualisation using the VTK, and much more.
+Gosl has also solvers to (stiff or not) ordinary differential equations and several tools for mesh generation to assist on the development of finite element solvers.

 <div id="container">
 <p><img src="examples/figs/gosl-collage1-sml.png"></p>